isabella232/presentation-druxt_101/slides-presenter-stuart-clark.md

 </div>

 <!--
-@todo Add Realityloop logo
+Hello

+I'm Stuart Clark:
-* Senior Decoupled Developer @ Realityloop in Australia
+* Decoupled Developer @ Realityloop in Australia
-* Deciphered @ Drupal.org (~15years)
-* Project lead @ DruxtJS
+* Drupal developer of 15 years
+* Vue developer for 3+ years with focus on decoupled, leading to the creation of Druxt

 With me today is ...

-@todo Put Brian and me on half/quater slide?
 -->